 Boise State University has developed and implemented a Storm Water Pollution Prevention Plan (SWPPP) for our own material storage facilities and maintenance yards located with the permit area and identified in the inventory required in Part II.B.4.a.vii on page 22 of the Permit.
 This SWPPP is included as Appendix 5 of this Annual Report.
-Subsequent SWPPPs will be updated and the link for viewing the most current document at http://operations.boisestate.edu/EHS/environmental-health/.
+Subsequent SWPPPs will be updated and the document is available upon request.
 Boise State does not discharge stormwater associated with industrial activity as defined by 40 CFR122.26(b)(14) due to our Standard Industrial Classification of 8221.